Humza277/sparta/Week 1 - Business Week/day2.md

 	3 need to do but not a high priority
 	4 not need to do right now

+	Ubiquitous capture - a method of capturing information down

 	Pareto Principle:

 	The Pareto principle (also known as the 80/20 rule, the law of the vital few, or the principle of factor sparsity)[1][2] states that, for many events, roughly 80% of the effects come from 20% of the causes.